- October 15, 2021

 Every story has a starting point.
 Here’s VaaKenya’s

 In 2017, two young women did a ballsy thing: they started a shoe business.
-Not only did they sell shoes, but also they made them.
+Not only did they sell shoes, but they also made them.
 Njeri Mbote, then a fresh graduate, was introduced to the shoe business by a friend and was fascinated.
 Like Julius Yego who learned how to throw a javelin through You Tube, Njeri made good use of tutorials on the internet and learned the art of shoe designing.

 She says it was very important for her company VaaKenya, which is based in Greenfield, Donholm, to have started in this manner, from scratch, not unlike the Silicon Valley garage startups which now rule the world.
 The advantage, she says, of starting from scratch is you get to build your own systems, your own company culture, and you get to learn on the job.
 As Njeri was learning how to design shoes, her friend and partner Daisy Riri was learning how to market VaaKenya and transform it into a brand.